 - Describe your favorite toy.
 What did it look like?
 How did it feel?

-- Describe your favorite books growing up.
+- Discuss your favorite books growing up.
 What made them special to you?

 - Describe your favorite game growing up.

-- Describe a specific school memory from your elementary years.
+- Write about a specific school memory from your elementary years.

 - Write about your best friend as a child and the experiences you had together.
 What has happened to that friendship since childhood?